srushtisuresh/Combined_Data-Analytics-and-Science-Projects/README.md

 # Data-Analytics-and-Science-Projects

 I have built different projects over the course of my school time.
-The projects reflect the diversity of skills I have learned over the 6 years of my education and internship opportunities.
+The projects reflect the diversity of skills I have learned over the 6 years of my education and multiple internship opportunities.
 I believe each of the projects highlight a unique perpective and a methodical problem solving approach.
 Although in internships I have dealt with much larger and more complex datasets, I believe that I have put in what is required in an organized manner for each available public dataset.